cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 `OriginalCoins`: Amount of coins in account at Genesis

-`CurrentCoins`: Coins currently in the baseaccount (both locked and unlocked)
+`CurrentCoins`: Coins currently in the baseaccount (both locked and unlocked: `vestingAccount.GetCoins`)

 `ReceivedCoins`: Coins received from other accounts (always unlocked)